123jimin/voltedit/README.md

 	* Currently only notes, lasers, and beat lines are visible.
 	* Scrolling view can be done via scrollbar / mouse wheel.
 * **Editing chart**
+	* Ribbon UI is used for toolbar.
-	* Currently, inserting/moving/deleting short FX/BTs are supported.
+	* Inserting/moving/deleting short FX/BTs are supported.
+	* Inserting/deleting laser points are supported.
+	* Editing important chart metadata is supported.
 	* Full redo/undo support for most edit operations.
 	* Editor settings are saved via `localStorage`.
-	* Ribbon UI available.
 * **Available in English and Korean**

 Also see the "Planned Features" section.